richardgaywood/paydata.org/content/sprawlrunners/quickref/combat.md

 Shotguns firing slugs do 2d10 damage at all ranges.
 You don't get the +2 bonus to hit.

-### Automatics
+### Full-auto fire

-Each gun has a rate of fire (ROF) stat.
+Each gun has a rate of fire (RoF) stat.
 If this is greater than 1, it can fire more than a single shot in each attack.
-With most guns (but not all), this is optional, and you can fire at a lower ROF if you want.
+With most guns (but not all), this is optional, and you can fire at a lower RoF if you want.

 1. Declare how many shots you are going to take and who you are targeting.
 2. Roll one Shooting dice per shot taken, plus one Wild die.
 3. Assign the dice to targets however you want.
 Any single Shooting die can be replaced by the Wild die roll, if you want.
 4. Resolve each damage rolls separately.

+#### Three-Round Bursts

+If a gun description notes it can fire Three-Round Bursts (or it has been modified to add that ability), then that counts as a RoF of 1 (so incurs no penalty to attack), but it adds +1 to Shooting and damage rolls.
+This can only be done against a single opponent.

 ## Supporting others